miromannino/MExpr/README.md

           	      └───[ ^ ]─[ y ]
               	        └───[ 2 ]

-Now, the library can evaluate the expression using the tree, it simply recursively navigate this tree.
+Now, the library can evaluate the expression using the tree.
+This is done recursively browsing this tree.

-In some case, for example when you must draw a function plot, you need to evaluate the same expression changing only the value of a variable.
-For this reason the library can "compile" the AST Tree to have a more efficient representation of the expression.
-The generated code is a simple bytecode that use a stack to compute operations.
+In some cases, for example when you want to draw a plot, you need to evaluate the same expression changing only the value of a variable.
+For this reason, the library can "compiles" the AST Tree to have a more efficient representation of the expression.
+The generated code is a simple bytecode, that uses a stack to compute operations.

 This is the representation of the bytecode generated using the previous expression: